GouravGit404/Prescripto/README.md

 * **Dynamic Slot Booking:** A complete scheduling system where patients can select a date and an available time slot.
 * **Payment Integration:** Securely process appointment fees using Razorpay (in test mode).
 * **Profile Management:** Users (patients and doctors) can update their profile information, including uploading a new profile picture.
-* **Dashboard & Stats:** Both admin and doctor dashboards display key statistics like total appointments, patient count, and earnings.
+* **Dashboard & Stats:** Both admin and doctor dashboards display key statistics like total appointments, patient count, and earnings in doctor dashboard.
 * **Image Uploads:** User and doctor images are handled and stored using Cloudinary.

 ---